 With payments rolling in, you’ll need to organize shipping — something WooCommerce readily supports with a range of shipping extensions, making it easy to not just sell but to ship products.
 Simply pick your extension and choose from shipping providers like UPS, FedEx, Amazon, or USPS.

 When it comes to managing your shipping prices, one of the simplest solutions is to leave it up to your carrier.
 They’ll automatically calculate shipping charges for each order free of charge, allowing those charges to show up for customers when they check out.

 Another option is to offer free shipping or a flat shipping fee for all orders.
 While providing free shipping will decrease your margin per sale, it can give you an edge over competitors and increase your number of sales overall.

-Regardless of the approach you choose, with a WooCommerce-ready eCommerce plan from WordPress.com, you’ll be able to print labels, share tracking info, and even manage returns all from your dashboard.
+Regardless of the approach you choose, with a WooCommerce-ready plugin-enabled plan from WordPress.com, you’ll be able to print labels, share tracking info, and even manage returns all from your dashboard.